 Hair support – try Hair Support from Rocky Mountain Oils, mixed with Jojoba (2 teaspoons) and Tea Tree oil (4 drops).
 Add Jojoba and essential oil drops to a glass container, pour the blend into the palm of your hand and then massage it into your scalp.
 Let sit for a minimum of 30 minutes or a maximum of ten hours.
 Rinse out with your favorite shampoo.

-Try Hair Support essential oil blend (contains: Rosemary, Ylang Ylang, Ravintsara, Cedarwood, Holy Basis and Sage.
+Try Hair Support essential oil blend (contains: Rosemary, Ylang Ylang, Ravintsara, Cedarwood, Holy Basis, and Sage.
 Mix with Jojoba and Tea Tree oil to treat dandruff.

 Green tea – combine green tea with some essential oil of Peppermint and white vinegar and massage it onto your scalp for five minutes before rinsing off and shampooing and conditioning your hair in the normal way.
-Green tea and Peppermint oil contain antioxidants and anti-microbial properties which can help promote a healthy scalp plus the peppermint is cooling and the vinegar gently astringent so together they will calm and soothe irritation and inflammation.
+Green tea and Peppermint oil contain antioxidants and anti-microbial properties which can help promote a healthy scalp plus peppermint is cooling and the vinegar is gently astringent so together they will calm and soothe irritation and inflammation.

 Apple cider vinegar – dilute the vinegar, one part vinegar to one part water, and use this instead of your normal shampoo.
 Some dandruff is caused by a fungus called, Malassezia, and apple cider vinegar can kill this fungus as well as providing relief from an itchy scalp.
 Apple cider vinegar will help restore the natural pH balance on your scalp.